-The bearing tolerances provide a tight press fit onto the impeller shaft, and snug push fit into the intermediate.
-If the bearings slip on and off easily, the shaft is worn and must be replaced.
-The intermediate must be replaced if the bearings do not fit snugly.
+The bearing tolerances provide a tight press fit onto the impeller shaft and a snug slip fit into the intermediate.
+Replace the shaft or intermediate if the proper bearing fit is not achieved.

 Dip the bearings in clean oil and then position them on the shaft.
-The loading groove on the inboard bearing must face toward the impeller.
+The loading grooves on the inboard bearing must face toward the impeller.
 Using an arbor press, press against the inner races until the bearings seat squarely against the shaft shoulders.